Social exclusion: Contributors

 Social exclusion has many contributors.
-Major contributors include race, income, employment status, social class, geographic location; personal habits, appearance, or interests (i.e., a favorite hobby, sports team, or music genre); education, religion, and political affiliation.
+Major contributors generating social exclusion include race, income, employment status, social class, geographic location; personal habits, appearance, or interests (i.e., a favorite hobby, sports team, or music genre); education, religion, and political affiliation.

 Global and structural

 Globalization (global capitalism), immigration, social welfare, and policy are broader social structures that have the potential to contribute negatively to one's access to resources and services, resulting in the social exclusion of individuals and groups.
 Similarly, increasing use of information technology and the company outsourcing have contributed to job insecurity and a widening gap between the rich and the poor.
 Globalization sets forth a decrease in the role of the state with an increase in support from various "corporate sectors resulting in gross inequalities, injustices and marginalization of various vulnerable groups" (p.
 1).
-Companies are outsourcing, jobs are lost, the cost of living continues to rise, and the land is being expropriated by large companies.
-Material goods are made in large abundances and sold at cheaper costs, while in India for example, the poverty line is lowered in order to mask the number of individuals who are actually living in poverty as a result of globalization.
-Globalization and structural forces aggravate poverty and continue to push individuals to the margins of society, while governments and large corporations do not address the issues (George, P, SK8101, lecture, October 9, 2007).

-Certain language and the meaning attached to language can cause universalizing discourses that are influenced by the Western world, which is what Sewpaul (2006) describes as the "potential to dilute or even annihilate local cultures and traditions and to deny context-specific realities" (p.
-421).
-What Sewpaul (2006) is implying is that the effect of dominant global discourses can cause individual and cultural displacement, as well as sex safety are jeopardized (p.
-422).
+Certain language and the meaning attached to language can cause universalizing discourses that are influenced by the Western world, which is what describes by Sewpaul as the "potential to dilute or even annihilate local cultures and traditions and to deny context-specific realities".
+What this is implying is that the effect of dominant global discourses can cause individual and cultural displacement, as well as sex safety are jeopardized.
 Insecurity and fear of an unknown future and instability can result in displacement, exclusion, and forced assimilation into the dominant group.
-For many, it further pushes them to the margins of society or enlists new members to the outskirts because of global-capitalism and dominant discourses (Sewpaul, 2006).
+For many, it further pushes them to the margins of society or enlists new members to the outskirts because of global capitalism and dominant discourses.